mnoj/mnoj.github.io/index.md

 ## 📚 Teaching

-As a Teaching Assistant, I help students in courses such as:
+As a Assistant Professor, I help students in courses such as:

 - **Communication Electronics**
 - **Circuit Theory**
 - **Software-Defined Radio (SDR) Receivers**

-I assist with lectures, lab sessions, and hands-on software tools such as GNU Radio and ADS.
+As an Associate Professor, I lead lectures and laboratory sessions, guiding students through both theoretical foundations and practical applications.
+My teaching integrates hands-on use of advanced software tools such as GNU Radio and ADS, enabling students to gain experience in simulation, design, and experimental validation of communication systems.
 ---

 ## 🔗 Find me online